 The visual arts are an essential part of every child's education at Edgewood Campus School.
-We have designed our program to teach artistic concepts and develop skills using a comprehensive approach that takes advantage of art's special power to educate.
+We have designed our program to teach artistic concepts and develop skills using a comprehensive approach that takes advantage of art's special power to educate and inspire each child.

 COMPUTER & TECHNOLOGY EDUCATION

-Students in grades six through eight receive a school-owned Chromebook for 24/7 use.
-Grades three through five use classroom Chromebooks and 4K through 2nd grade use iPads in the classroom.
-In grades four through eight, students use Google apps for education and other various technologies to learn digital citizenship, pre-coding and coding skills, digital research, and to create multimedia.
+Students in grades six through eight receive a school-owned Chromebook that they take home and bring to school.
+Grades four through eight use Google apps for education and other various technologies to learn digital citizenship, pre-coding and coding skills, digital research, and to create multimedia.

 Our guidance curriculum is based on the Second Step Social-Emotional Learning (SEL) program to students in grades 4K–8.
 The Second Step Program is a universal classroom-based program designed to increase students' success and decrease behavior problems by promoting social emotional competence and self-discipline.
 It teaches skills that strengthen students' ability to learn, have empathy, manage emotions, develop positive relationships, make responsible decisions, and solve problems.
 Equipping students with Second Step skills creates a safer, more respectful learning environment that promotes school success for all.